 A CDN or content delivery network is a network of interconnected servers that speeds up webpage loading for data heavy applications.
 CDN may also stand for content distribution network.
+It is a geographically distributed network of servers that delivers your website’s static assets, like images, scripts, and videos, faster by caching them closer to your users.

 When a user visits a website, data from the website’s server has to travel across the internet to the user’s computer.
 If the user is across on the other side of the world from the server, it will take a long time to load large files like videos or images.
 However, if the website’s content is stored closer to the user geographically on a CDN then the content will reach the user faster.
 The idea behind a CDN is store content for your website closer to where the user is located.
 But why would want this?